Whistleblowing: Ireland

 The government of Ireland committed to adopting a comprehensive whistleblower protection law in January 2012.
 The Protected Disclosures Act (PDA) was passed in 2014.
 The law covers workers in the public and private sectors, and also includes contractors, trainees, agency staff, former employees and job seekers.
 A range of different types of misconduct may be reported under the law, which provides protections for workers from a range of employment actions as well as whistleblowers' identity.

 Netherlands

-The Netherlands has measures in place to mitigate the risks of whistleblowing: the House for Whistleblowers (Huis voor klokkenluiders) offers advice and support to whistleblowers, and the Parliament passed a proposal in 2016 to establish this house for whistleblowers, to protect them from the severe negative consequences that they might endure (Kamerstuk, 2013).
-Dutch media organizations also provide whistleblower support; on 9 September 2013 a number of major Dutch media outlets supported the launch of Publeaks, which provides a secure website for people to leak documents to the media.
+The Netherlands has measures in place to mitigate the risks of whistleblowing: The House for Whistleblowers (Huis voor klokkenluiders) offers advice and support to whistleblowers, and the Parliament passed a proposal in 2016 to establish this house for whistleblowers, to protect them from the severe negative consequences that they might endure (Kamerstuk, 2013).
+Dutch media organizations also provide whistleblower support; on 9 September 2013, a number of major Dutch media outlets supported the launch of Publeaks, which provides a secure website for people to leak documents to the media.
 Publeaks is designed to protect whistleblowers.
-It operates on the GlobaLeaks software developed by the Hermes Center for Transparency and Digital Human Rights, which supports whistleblower-oriented technologies internationally.
+It operates on the GlobaLeaks software which supports whistleblower-oriented technologies internationally.

+New Zealand

+In New Zealand, the Protected Disclosures (Protection of Whistleblowers) Act 2022 provides protection to whistleblowers under some circumstances.
+A wide range of workers are covered, including employees, volunteers and contractors, and the legislation covers both public and private sector organisations.
+Protection is limited to serious misconduct and disclosure by workers.
+It does not cover others who learn of serious misconduct.
+To be protected by the Act, the disclosure must be to an Appropriate Authority.
+This means that disclosure to the media is not protected.
+Whistleblowers covered by the Act are protected from civil, criminal and disciplinary procedures as well as retaliation, and in most cases their identities must be kept confidential.
+The Act also requires that Public service agencies must have internal processes to support whistleblowing.

+This Act replaced and extended the Protected Disclosures Act 2000.
+The genesis of the legislation was advocacy by Sir John Robertson in the 1980s, at the time New Zealand's Chief Ombudsman.
+The subsequent high-profile case of whistleblower Neil Pugmire who raised concerns about the release of dangerous mental health patients led to the 2000 act.